 People who move into system roles after a successful career in schools often find the transition difficult.
 This should not really come as a surprise when you consider the new skills called on by a system role: adult learning and capacity building; consultancy; review and evaluation; coaching and mentoring; difficult conversations; and even a deeper understanding of the nature of systems of schools, and how to improve them.
 These are some of the areas I can explore with system personnel as they work to increase their own capacity.

 I’ve developed a personal approach to coaching and mentoring over many years of leading teams and departments.
 This is premised on a firm commitment to building confidence and expanding capacity.
+During the last three years I have been closely engaged with senior leaders at Christian Brothers Lewisham, and in Brisbane Catholic Education as a leadership coach, and have assisted other schools in reviewing their work in this field.

 In both coaching and working with groups, my approach is always to begin with the current reality, and to engage learners in an active exploration of possibilities.
 I bring current research to bear in a practical and accessible way.
 I leave long lectures and passive learners to others!